 When you start working on a print project, there are a number of factors that help you decide whether you're going to use spot colors.
 Or whether the project is just going to run in process colors, CMYK.
 Of course, one of the main reasons to use spot colors is that they allow you to print colors that can only be approximated in CMYK.
-For example, navy blue, which apparently we all love.
-There are so many logos that use navy blue that tends to go sort of purplish and a little grey.
+For example, navy blue, which apparently we all love, there are so many logos that use navy blue.
+That tends to go sort of purplish and a little grey.
 There's really no good way to render a Navy blue in CMYK.
 So, if you really have your heart set on that Navy blue, you really are going to need to run a spot color.

 And a lot of vibrant colors like bright oranges and neon greens don't come out very well if you try to approximate them in CMYK.
-And of course metallic colours, silver will just look sort of grey. gold will just looks like a shade of brown.
+And of course metallic colours, silver will just look sort of grey. gold will just look like a shade of brown.
 So, if you really want a particular color that you can print in CMYK, then the decision is sort of made for you.
 You are really going to have to run a spot color.
 But even if you don't have to run a spot color because of a logo or some consideration like that, they can enhance a printed piece.
 So for example, adding fluorescent colors can make a document pop.
 It's something that people are going to pick out of the mailbox and go oh, I wonder what this is.

 And then, if you want to add to the perceived value of a printed piece.
 For example, if you're working on a high profile project like a brochure for a luxury item, an expensive car or jewelry or cosmetics or even annual reports.
 Because that's an important piece it's an important publication for a company and you want to sort of add to the visual weight of it.
 Using components like metallic ink can make a project look like something more expensive.
 Something more in keeping with the product that it's supposed to represent.